Panel and discussion of Noem v. Vasquez Perdomo Set for November 12

 Dolores Huerta At Penn State

-Legendary labor organizer Dolores Huerta, cofounder with César Chávez of the United Farm Workers, gave the keynote address for Hispanic Heritage Month 2019 on Friday, September 27th and the following day inaugurated Penn State's annual Dolores Huerta Day of Service.
+Legendary labor organizer Dolores Huerta, cofounder with César Chávez of the United Farm Workers, gave the keynote address for Hispanic Heritage Month and the following day inaugurated Penn State's annual Dolores Huerta Day of Service.

 Welcome to Latina/o Studies!